Application for employment: Germany

 The job application is called Bewerbung in Germany and usually consists of three parts: the Anschreiben (cover letter), the Lebenslauf (curriculum vitae (CV)) and the Zeugnisse (references).
-The Anschreiben is used to convince the employer to submit an invitation for a job interview.
+The Anschreiben is used to persuade the employer to invite an applicant to a job interview.
 It must be in paper size DIN A4, not exceed one page, have a handwritten signature, and be accompanied by a Lebenslauf and Zeugnisse.
-The Lebenslauf is documented in reverse chronological order and should give information on work experience, education and professional training as well as an applicant's skills.
+The Lebenslauf is documented in reverse-chronological order and should provide information on work experience, education, and professional training, as well as the applicant's skills.
 In Germany, the Lebenslauf usually includes a photograph called Bewerbungsfoto.
 Some employers, mainly governmental organisations, deliberately neglect the photograph to ensure a higher degree of objectivity in the course of assessment procedures.
 The Lebenslauf should be two pages long.
-In general, there are two options of submitting a job application in Germany: a job application folder (Bewerbungsmappe) or online (Onlinebewerbung).
+In general, there are two options for submitting a job application in Germany: a job application folder (Bewerbungsmappe) or online (Onlinebewerbung).
 According to a study, the Onlinebewerbung was more favored in Germany than the Bewerbungsmappe by 2012.